 - Blood meal

-- Soil ph tester
+- Soil pH tester

-- Sulfur pellets/granules
+- Sulfur pellets or granules

-Best Way to Plant Flowers Step by Step Tutorial
+Best Way to Plant Flowers Step-by-Step Tutorial:

-My mother has an amazing organic permaculture garden complete with over 30 varieties of fruit trees and bushes and lots of garden beds for vegetables.
+My daughter and I are fortunate enough to have an excellent model for learning about organic gardening.
+My mother has an amazing organic permaculture garden with over thirty varieties of fruit trees and bushes, and several raised garden beds for various herbs and vegetables.

-Use the organic gardening supply list that we have provided above.
-It’s also a good idea to ask a knowledgeable staff member at your local nursery for help.
+- You can also ask a knowledgeable staff member at your local nursery for help.

-Step 2 – Prepare the soil to plant flowers
+2. Prepare the soil to plant flowers:

 , cultivating tool